jrmartinho/teste_repo/gitudemi.md

 #### Conectando por chave ssh no Github:
 * ssh-keygen -t rsa -b 4096 -C "email_do_github"
-> Generating public/private rsa key pair.
+> Generating \public/private rsa key pair.
-> Enter file in which to save the key (/root/.ssh/id_rsa):
+> Enter file in which to save the key (\/root/.ssh/id_rsa):
-> Created directory '/root/.ssh'.
+> Created directory '\/root/.ssh'.
 > Enter passphrase (empty for no passphrase):
 > Enter same passphrase again:
-> Your identification has been saved in /root/.ssh/id_rsa.
+> Your identification has been saved in \/root/.ssh/id_rsa.
-> Your public key has been saved in /root/.ssh/id_rsa.pub.
+> Your public key has been saved in \/root/.ssh/id_rsa.pub.
 > The key fingerprint is:
-> SHA256:puAGUY08cdxygrfQSBoUpZD4DFoGF4JFYSXJeUFyuBc root@slax
+> SHA256:puAGUY08cdxygrfQSBoUpZD4DFoGF4JFYSXJeUFyuBc root\@slax
 > The key's randomart image is:
 > +---[RSA 2048]----+
 > |*B&&XX..         |